ApiLogicServer/Docs/docs/WebGenAI.md

 To use GenAI:

 1. Provide a prompt, and
-2. The system creates a microservice: a database, an API, and a multi-page application.
+2. The system creates a microservice: a database, an API, and a multi-page application

-  * Review the project - running screens - with data - and the database diagram
+  * Review the project - running screens, with data - and the database diagram
   * Iterate to ***get the requirements right***

-3. Download the project to continue development
+3. Download the project to continue development with rules and Python in your IDE

 **Click** the image below to watch a 3 minute video: